Professional brand and networking Thought Leadership and Content Creation

 The "Conflict-First" Hook

 Change the order of your story to start with the hardest choice you had to make during the project.
-By beginning with a high-risk trade-off or a moment of doubt, you instantly show the reader that you understand the complicated reality of their field.
+Opening with a high-risk trade-off or a moment of doubt instantly shows the reader that you understand the complicated reality of their field.

 Audit #2: The Smooth Sailing Trap